QUEST FOR THE LOST QUARTET

 By the time Joseph Zoellner, Sr. passed away in 1950, the family had performed more than 4,000 concerts and left an enduring legacy.
 These musical pioneers made chamber music accessible, inclusive, and popular across North America.

-Alexandra Foley’s childhood friend, Liane Schirmer, unearthed the archive in February 2020 and immediately contacted London-based Alex, who was coincidentally in California at the time.
-Several days into their research, the pandemic struck, and Alexandra returned to London.
-During the lockdowns, Alexandra decided to write the book and began to engage with her mother, conducting a series of informal interviews over the next several years.
+Alexandra Foley’s childhood friend, Liane Schirmer - the great granddaughter of Gustav Schirmer, founder of the Schirmer music publishing firm - discovered the existence of a massive Zoellner archive in February 2020.
+She immediately contacted London-based Alex, who was coincidentally in California at the time.
+Several days into their research at the Charles E. Young Library at UCLA, the pandemic struck, and Alexandra returned to London.
+During the lockdown, Alexandra decided to write the book and began to engage with her mother, conducting a series of informal interviews over the next several years.

-Spanning the years 1904–1944, the archive includes hundreds of performance programs, press clippings, reviews, correspondence, and diaries, a treasure trove that fills a missing chapter in the story of American chamber music.
-It offers rare insight into Los Angeles’s early cultural life and the evolution of classical music in post–World War I America.
+Spanning the early 1900s to the 1950’s, the Zoellner Archive includes hundreds of performance programs, press clippings and reviews, correspondence, photographs and diaries.
+It is a treasure trove that fills a missing chapter in the story of American chamber music.
+It also offers rare insight into Los Angeles’s early cultural history and the evolution of classical music in post–World War I America.

 Together Foley and Schirmer have researched and pieced together the Zoellners remarkable journey, which also speaks to Foley’s heartfelt search for her own American roots.

-With a powerful foreword by Professor William Deverell, Dean of Humanities at USC, Quest for the Lost Quartet restores the Zoellners rightful place in American chamber history.
-The authors wish that this book be an homage to Joseph Zoellener’s vision, which they feel is all the more resonant as Los Angeles prepares to host the 2028 Summer Olympics.
+With a powerful foreword by Professor William Deverell, Dean of Humanities at USC, Quest for the Lost Quartet restores the Zoellners rightful place in the canon of American chamber history.